gurinina/RNA-seq-analysis/lessons/01-DGE_setup_and_overview.md

 By plotting the *mean versus the variance* of our data we can easily see that the mean < variance and therefore it does not fit the Poisson distribution.
 Genes having higher mean counts have even higher variance.
 Also for gene having low mean counts, there is a scatter of points and we can see that there is variability even in the variance.
 To account for this extra variance we need a new model.

 The model that fits best, given this type of variability between replicates, is the Negative Binomial (NB) model.
-Essentially, **the NB model is a good approximation for data where the mean < variance**, as is the case with RNA-Seq count data.
+Essentially, **the NB model is a good approximation for data where the mean < variance**, as is the case with RNA-seq count data.

 ### Improving mean estimates (i.e. reducing variance) with biological replicates

-The variance or scatter tends to reduce as we increase the number of biological replicates (*the distribution will approach the Poisson distribution with increasing numbers of replicates*), since standard deviations of averages are smaller than standard deviations of individual observations. **The value of additional replicates is that as you add more data (replicates), you get increasingly precise estimates of group means, and ultimately greater confidence in the ability to distinguish differences between sample classes (i.e. more DE genes).**
+The variance or scatter tends to reduce as we increase the number of biological replicates (*the distribution will approach the Poisson distribution with increasing numbers of replicates*). **The value of additional replicates is that as you add more data (replicates), you get increasingly precise estimates of group means, and ultimately greater confidence in the ability to distinguish differences between sample classes (i.e. more DE genes).**

 The figure below illustrates the relationship between sequencing depth and number of replicates on the number of differentially expressed genes identified [[1](https://academic.oup.com/bioinformatics/article/30/3/301/228651/RNA-seq-differential-expression-studies-more)].
 Note that an **increase in the number of replicates tends to return more DE genes than increasing the sequencing depth**.
+This is because most of the biological variability is between samples.
 Therefore, generally more replicates are better than higher sequencing depth, with the caveat that higher depth is required for detection of lowly expressed DE genes and for performing isoform-level differential expression.
 Generally, the minimum sequencing depth recommended is 20-30 million reads per sample, but we have seen good RNA-seq experiments with 10 million reads if there are a good number of replicates.

 <img src="img/de_replicates_img.png" width="500">